Emasoft/SelectFileCLI/SEQUENTIAL_PRECOMMIT_SETUP 2.md

 # Universal Sequential Pre-commit Setup Guide

-A complete recipe for implementing TRUE sequential execution in any project.
+A complete, production-ready recipe for implementing TRUE sequential execution in any project.
 This prevents process explosions and memory exhaustion by ensuring only ONE process runs at a time.

+## 🎯 What This Solves

+- **Process Explosions**: Prevents 70+ concurrent processes from spawning
+- **Memory Exhaustion**: Kills processes exceeding 2GB (configurable)
+- **Git Deadlocks**: Prevents concurrent git operations from blocking
+- **Make Race Conditions**: Ensures only one make command runs at a time
+- **Orphaned Processes**: Automatic cleanup of abandoned processes
+- **Cross-project Conflicts**: Project-specific locks prevent interference

 ## ⚠️ Critical Implementation Requirements

-### MOST IMPORTANT RULE
+### MOST IMPORTANT RULES
-**EVERY command in EVERY hook MUST be executed with `wait_all.sh`** - NO EXCEPTIONS!
+1. **EVERY command in EVERY hook MUST use `wait_all.sh`** - NO EXCEPTIONS!
+2. **NO `exec` commands** (except in wait_all.sh itself)
+3. **Memory monitor must be killed FIRST in cleanup**
+4. **All make commands must use make-sequential.sh wrapper**
+5. **All git operations must use git-safe.sh wrapper**

-This prevents the deadlock scenario where multiple git operations bypass sequential control at the entry point, causing all processes to queue indefinitely.
+This prevents the deadlock scenario where multiple operations bypass sequential control at the entry point, causing all processes to queue indefinitely.

 ## Implementation Fixes and Lessons Learned